Commercial License (Class A, B, C)

 Applicants must be at least 18 years of age to apply.
 Applicants between the ages of 18 to 21 may obtain a commercial driver's license but will be restricted to drive in Georgia only (intrastate).
 On or after the 21st birthday, the applicant must go into any Customer Service Center to have the "Georgia Only" restriction removed.

-Possess a valid regular Georgia Driver's License.
+You must have a valid regular Class C Georgia Driver's License.